Growing Hemp In The UK

 Can hemp be grown in the UK?

-Given that 16th-century farmers had little trouble growing hemp, it’s no surprise that growing hemp in the UK is remarkably easy.
+Given that 16th-century farmers had little trouble growing hemp, it’s no surprise that growing hemp UK is remarkably easy.
+Can you grow hemp in the UK?
 As a plant, hemp is remarkably hardy and easy to grow.
 It is a strong crop that requires little care and suffers from few diseases.

 How can I grow hemp in the UK?